Top 20 Dog Food Brands

 Mera Logo

-Mera is produced in Germany in strict compliance with European quality standards.
-Its composition uses selected ingredients of local origin, which are carefully controlled.
-The range includes products with different ratios of nutrients.
-They are designed for young, adult, and old animals, as well as for their individual needs:
+Mera food is produced in Germany in strict accordance with European quality standards.
+It uses selected ingredients of local origin, which are carefully controlled.
+The range includes products with different nutrient ratios.
+They are designed for young, adult, and old animals and tailored to their individual needs:

 • activity level;